grackle-project/grackle/doc/source/InstallTest.rst

 **Why not JSON?**
 We decided against JSON in order to be able to embed explanatory comments.
+For context, the JSON specification does not support comments.

 **Why TOML over YAML?**
 TOML is preferable to YAML for a few reasons: